| Claude Everly Smith |

 office, a church and a school.[1]
 Freight and supplies were brought to Ceralvo

-by steamboat and transferred by wagon and teams to Hartford , Centertown, and other parts of Ohio County .
+by steamboat and transferred by wagon and teams to Hartford Ohio County Green River at Ceralvo transported people and vehicles

 from the Muhlenberg

-to the Ohio County side.
+County Ohio County

 Some of Claude Smith's biographies